crashfort/SourceDemoRender/README.md

 ### How to edit the launcher config
 The fields *exe-path*, *dir-path* and *args* must be filled in for each game that wants to be added.
 If any of these fields are empty, the game will not visible to the launcher.

 SVR has to know the location of your games.
 The fields which need a filepath must be absolute.
-You can get a full absolute path by  holding `SHIFT` while right clicking a file and selecting *Copy as path*. **You must convert all backslashes to forward slashes** - this is because Windows treats backslashes as separators and backslashes are interpreted as control codes in the json files, which are not valid characters
+You can get a full absolute path by  holding `SHIFT` while right clicking a file and selecting *Copy as path*. **You must convert all backslashes to forward slashes** - this is because Windows treats backslashes as separators and backslashes are interpreted as control codes in the json files, which are not what you want.

 | Key | Value
 | --- | -----